engineering-collaboration/book/docs/book/introduction/README.md

 By initially focusing on company-wide strategies, we anchor the context of our individual contributions in the ultimate objective: market competitiveness.
 We understand how our contributions improve discrete metrics (i.e., development cost or time, market share, or revenue) or holistic metrics (i.e., employee experience, satisfaction, or retention).

-Secondly, a topological view of our organization clarifies what we work on.
+Second, a topological view of our organization clarifies what we work on.
 Our team's sociotechnical dependencies and deliverables are subject to our product and organizational structures.
 Collaborating effectively within our team has less impact when our output is redundant.
 We build inter-team interactions and communication channels to explain who our customers are and to appreciate their needs.

 Lastly, while progress does not have to be initiated by leadership, it certainly needs to be backed by it.
 In time, every change faces push-back that can only be overcome by authority.
 To motivate leadership towards necessary reforms, we need to understand our company's market demands.
-Associating the benefits of development practices with our competitiveness provides a mutually-understood and explicit vision of our organization's potential.
+Associating the benefits of development practices with our competitiveness provides a mutually understood and explicit vision of our organization's potential.

 ## What this Book is NOT